matin1520/sdn.genetic.algorithm/README.md

 #### maxSwitchGenerationCount
 This configuration sets the maximum number of switches that can be generated for an individual network.
 The number of switches generated will be a random number between 1 and *maxSwitchGenerationCount*

+#### testOnTestPath
+This configuration sets the absolute path to the TestON's test directory.
+Example of value: /home/TestON/tests/SAMP/SAMPstartTemplate_1node

+#### networkTopologyPath
+This configuration sets the absolute path to the topology file to be modified.
+Example of value: /home/OnosSystemTest/TestON/tests/SAMP/SAMPstartTemplate_1node/Dependency/newFuncTopo.py